Edgar-Donk/tkinter.ttk.style/README.md

 interactive session, and if you were on the right track you should get the answer together with 11 other elements.
 Now you are no longer limited to just foreground, background and font.

+As an aside we may wish to have the colours expressed in a different manner.
+The colour names in various programs do not all agree, further tkinter favours hash while PIL/Pillow prefers RGB values.
+Use 02colour_codes.py as an aid, each representation will produce an alternative code style and the colour is shown on a label.
+Be warned that green shows half the true value, (0,128,0) instead of
+(0,256,0) - this appears to be associated with winfo_rgb() - otherwise it works well.
+We can detect how light a colour may be by using the luminance property of yiq, the NSTC television colour system, then we can adjust the foreground to produce the required contrast to the background colour.

 When using configure we require a reference to the style change using the format *newStyleName.oldStyleName*, where oldStyleName corresponds to our class name, in this case TButton.
 Normally we choose a descriptive name for the newStyleName, so for the button widget we can write :-
 ````